annevk/orb/README.md

 * "`text/csv`"
 * "`text/vtt`"

-A user agent has an **opaque-safelisted requesters set**.
-(This should be scoped similar to other network caches.)
+### Changes to requests and media elements

-A request has an associated **opaque media identifier** (null or an opaque identifier).
-Null unless explicitly stated otherwise.
+A request has an associated **no-cors media request state** ("N/A", "initial", or "subsequent").
+It is "N/A" unless explicitly stated otherwise.

-\[The idea here is that the opaque media identifier is owned by the media element (audio/video only; I'm assuming we won't do range requests for images without at least requiring MIME types at this point).
-As part of the element being GC'd, it would send a message to get all the relevant entries from the user agent's opaque-safelisted requesters set removed.
-There might be better strategies available here and it's not clear to me to what extent we need to specify this, but it's probably good to have a model that does not leak memory forever so the set needs to be keyed to something.
-The fetch group might also be reasonable.]
+We adjust the way media element fetching is done to more clearly separate between the initial and any subsequent range fetches:

+* For its initial range request a media element sets request's no-cors media request state to "initial" and it follows redirects.
+That yields (after any redirects) an initial response.
+* For its subsequent range requests the URL of the initial response is used as request's URL, it no longer follows redirects, and request's no-cors media request state is set to "subsequent".
+Note: redirects here resulted in an error in Chrome until recently.
+We could somewhat easily allow same-origin redirects by adjusting the check performed against request's no-cors media request state, but it's not clear that's desirable.

+(These changes are not needed when CORS is used, but it might make sense to align these somewhat, to the extent they are not already.)

+### ORB's algorithm

 To determine whether to allow response _response_ to a request _request_, run these steps: